 Pharmacy Technicians are among the fastest growing occupation in California and are predicted to grow by up to 33% through 2018.
 Cerritos College can help you to prepare for a fulfilling career in this field.
 By completing the required course work and meeting state requirements, you can obtain a State of California Pharmacy Technician license and can work in community pharmacies, hospitals, long-term care facilities, and other healthcare settings.

 Overview: As a result of advances in pharmaceutical research, more prescription medications are now used than at any time in human history.
-When combined with the increased needs of a larger and older population, the pharmacy profession is expected to surge over the next decade and employment of pharmacy technicians is expected to grow by 32 percent from 2010 to 2020, much faster than average.
+When combined with the increased needs of a larger and older population, the pharmacy profession is expected to surge over the next decade and employment of pharmacy technicians is expected to grow by up to 32 percent by 2020, much faster than average.
 Earn your certificate or A.A. degree at Cerritos College and join the ranks of other health care workers working to improve the health of your community!

 Pharmacy Technician Training Program: The certificate program requires 31units for certification and takes 3 to 4 semesters to complete for full time students.
 The A.A. requires 60 semester units and takes 2 to 3 years to complete.
 Successful completion of the pharmacy technician program qualifies students for registration with the California State Board of Pharmacy.
 Graduates are also encouraged to complete the Pharmacy Technician Certification Exam, the nationally recognized certification exam for pharmacy technicians offered by the Pharmacy Technician Certification Board.